-I run regular writing retreats at the magical Ballyvaloo Retreat Centre in Co.
+I run a regular writing retreat at the magical Ballyvaloo Retreat Centre in Co.
 Wexford.
-The next ones will run 27st to 31st October 2025; and May 2026
+The next one will run 25th to 29th May 2026.

-The retreat is a five-day event, starting Monday morning, finishing Friday afternoon.
+The retreat is a five-day, four-night event, starting Monday morning, finishing Friday afternoon.
 Teaching will be in the mornings; the afternoons are free for writing, walking on the beach and reading.
 The teaching part is split into three areas:

 Topics covered may include: five-act structure v three-act structure, plotting, mid-points, conflict, dialogue, endings.
 Topics will vary depending on the group